microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/1_HTML/forms.md

 </body>
 ```

-Other label-input Declaration
+## Other label-input declarations
-Most CSS frameworks (especially on Twitter Bootstrap), use the label-input pairing shown above, but you may encounter a different format on how the label-input set is being declared.
+Most CSS frameworks (especially on Twitter Bootstrap) use the label-input pairing shown above, but you may encounter a different format for the label-input set that is being declared.
 Below is an example:

 ``` html
 <body>